What is a Service Desk?

 - Enhance the quality of service

 How IT Ticketing System Works?

 IT ticketing system's main purpose is to enable people visiting a website to report their issues.
-It could be anything from site navigation, products or services, and it could also be used by employees, customers, clients or business partners.
+It could be anything from site navigation, to products, or services, and it could also be used by employees, customers, clients, or business partners.
 The user simply clicks a button to access the site's help desk and creates a ticket.
 The ticket system is the best option to deal with customer questions or reported issues.

 A Service Desk is a centralized point of contact for users to request assistance, report issues, or seek information related to IT services or products.
 Its primary role is to ensure that these requests are efficiently logged, prioritized, and resolved, helping to maintain smooth IT operations and excellent customer support.

 While the terms are sometimes used interchangeably, there is a distinction.
 A Help Desk typically focuses on resolving technical issues and providing immediate solutions.
 In contrast, a Service Desk offers a broader range of services, including incident management, service requests, problem resolution, and knowledge management.
 It often acts as a more comprehensive support hub.